-A giving account can help you cultivate a charitable giving tradition in your family and carry it on beyond your lifetime with the naming of a joint donor-advisor, other donor-advisors, and/or a successor(s).
+A giving account can help you cultivate a charitable giving tradition in your family and carry it on beyond your lifetime with the naming of additional donor/grant advisors and/or successor(s).

 Add a Beneficiary Organization

 You can name one or more qualified charitable organizations as the recipient of account assets upon your death.
 You choose the percentage of assets to be distributed to each named beneficiary.